 Intimate partner violence is a prevalent phenomenon plaguing society, with its negative effects being propagated from one generation to the next.
 The author hypothesized that there exists a qualitative correlation between male children who witnessed adult males perpetrate violence against females in childhood and subsequent adult onset perpetration of violence against women.
 After conducting a meta-analysis of 44 peer-reviewed articles, the author found that: (a) children who witnessed interparental IPV manifested increased disturbed behaviors as well as cognitive and emotional impairment corresponding to the severity and frequency of the episodes witnessed; and (b) men who witnessed parental IPV were more likely to perpetrate IPV in their intimate relationships and have more positive attitudes towards abuse.

 © Nivin Qudeimat-Tercero

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Qudeimat-Tercero, Nivin A., "Correlates of Inter-Generational Transmission of Intimate Partner Violence" (2010).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 459.